← All claims

 2022 · Nutrients

-observational contradicts moderate Review focused on sucralose/saccharin: aspartame not a clear microbiota modifier.
+observational mixed moderate Review focused on sucralose/saccharin: aspartame not a clear microbiota modifier.

 Gauthier et al.